-Once you have the goals from these other sources you can compare them to your own.
+Once you have the goals from these other sources, you can compare them to your own.
 The differences in goals will reveal how different your end product will be.
 One of their differentiating goals may have led them to create a few systems that you will not need.
-But if you remove those systems does the whole design fall apart?
-On the other end, can your unique goals be integrated into their design?
+But if you remove those systems, does the whole design fall apart?
+On the other hand, could your unique goals be integrated into their design?
 Asking these questions can reveal major design holes that may have gone unnoticed until much later in development.
-So, the next time someone says their design will simply “copy” a feature from another game, make sure they understand the complexities of what they are saying before shrugging off the challenge.
+So the next time someone says their design will simply “copy” a feature from another game, make sure they understand the complexities of what they are saying.

 Discussions

-Before starting any idea-generating conversation with another person you’ll always want to make sure you’re on the same page with the problem you’re trying to solve.
+Before starting any idea-generating conversation with another person, you’ll always want to make sure you’re on the same page regarding the problem you’re trying to solve.
 Do they agree that there is a problem and that it needs to be solved?
 Do they agree on the cause of the problem?
 Do they agree with the design goals you’ve outlined?
-Don’t be worried about getting bogged down in these questions before the ideas start flowing.
-If you don’t agree on the fundamentals then the ideas will be less relevant.
-And above all else, the objective isn’t to get them to agree with your interpretations of those points.
+Don’t worry about getting bogged down in these questions before the ideas start flowing.
+If you don’t agree on the fundamentals, then the ideas will be less relevant.
+And above all else, remember that the objective isn’t to get them to agree with your interpretations of those points.
 If they don’t, then that’s where the conversation must linger until you both come to a consensus.
-This may lead to you altering your problem, cause, or goals.
+This impasse may lead to you altering your problem, cause, or goals.
 As designers, we must always be open to new insights on the problem at hand.

-Once you’re on the same page with the problem, cause, and goals it’s time to ask them for their thoughts on possible solutions.
+Once you’re on the same page with the problem, cause, and goals, it’s time to ask your collaborator for their thoughts on possible solutions.
 Any idea they pitch may be wrapped up in other goals they’re bringing to the table.
 Focus on their goals for hidden gems to incorporate in your current list.
 Try to listen and only bring up your ideas when the conversation dies down.
 Other than that, try to keep their ideas alive by adding to them with thoughts of your own.

-Remember, the purpose of these conversations is to source ideas, not only talk about yours.
+Remember, the purpose of these conversations is to source ideas, not only to talk about yours.

 Brainstorms

 Brainstorms can be a great source of ideas to solve your problem.
-The goal of a brainstorm is to capture as many ideas as possible that can solve the problem at hand.
-While it’s good to allow your mind to think freely, you must also make sure it stays on task.
+The goal of a brainstorm is to capture as many ideas as possible.
+Although it’s good to allow your mind to think freely during a brainstorm, you must also make sure it stays on task.
 Successful brainstorms have constraints.
-Open brainstorms without constraints lead to ideas that will rarely be useful and meetings that may end up feeling like a waste of time.
-Constraints allow people to truly be creative and, as the designer, you are in charge of bringing these constraints.
-The good news is we already have them.
+Open brainstorms without constraints lead to ideas that are rarely useful and meetings that end up feeling like a waste of time.
+Constraints allow people to be purposefully creative and, as the designer, you are in charge of bringing these constraints.
+The good news is we already have them outlined.
 They are our goals.

-While a person can successfully brainstorm by themselves, I always recommend involving more minds in the process.
-This is a great moment to involve the team.
+Although a person can successfully brainstorm alone, I always recommend involving more minds in the process.
+A brainstorm is a great moment to involve the team.
 More specifically, you should involve directors, game designers, the devs who will implement the final design, and a wildcard or two.
-I’ve been a part of successful brainstorms with as few as three people and as high as fifteen.
-It’s all just a matter of managing time effectively and ensuring everyone gets a chance to share their ideas.
+I’ve been a part of successful brainstorms with as few as three people and as many as fifteen.
+The numbers don't matter as long as you manage time effectively and ensure everyone gets a chance to share their ideas.

 Here’s a successful format that has worked for me in the past: